-Harmonic's research and development expense and the expense as a percentage of consolidated net sales in the third quarter and first nine months of 2009, as compared with the corresponding periods of 2008, are presented in the table below.
-Also presented are the related dollar and percentage change in research and development expense in the third quarter and first nine months of 2009 as compared with the corresponding periods of 2008.
+Harmonic's research and development expense and the expense as a percentage of consolidated net sales in the first quarter of 2009, as compared with the corresponding period of 2008, are presented in the table below.
+Also presented are the related dollar and percentage change in research and development expense in the first quarter of 2009 as compared with the corresponding period of 2008.